 The Double Lift, when done properly, is one of the most useful weapons in existence for the card magician.
 But it must be done properly and correctly, and I think the best way to understand the right method is to describe the way in which it is only too often performed, otherwise murdered.

-How often do we see a performer fumble with the top cards in the deck then finally taking hold of two, holding them in an awkward fashion, all the while gripping them very hard, and then push off one card with his thumb and put it in the pack.
+How often do we see a performer fumble with the top cards in the deck then finally taking hold of two, hold them in an awkward fashion, all the while gripping them very hard, and then push off one card with their thumb and put it in the pack.

 A bad double lift will destroy your illusion and credibility.
-Use it wisely and practice until perfect.
+Use it wisely and practice until you can perform it perfectly.

 Hence the name the double lift !!